Original Post — Direct link

 Server authority will allow many opportunities and conveniences that we wouldn't be able to have otherwise.
 Fair and reliable leaderboards, community events including races and first X to completion with awards and rewards, intrinsic remote characater saving that's not prone to corruption, remote server-hosted co-op that is not reliant on your own or your friend's internet connection, and for those that do care it will mean that when you find cool things and see others with cool things you'll know that they are legitimate and not spawned by client-side hacks.

-about 1 year ago - Mike_W - Direct link
+over 1 year ago - Mike_W - Direct link

 I’m not sure if you saw this update that went out today or not but I think it might appeal to you.